Loading...

 For a bit of adventure, take a hike up Mount Royal, the island’s highest point.
 The trek is moderate and takes you through lush greenery to a vantage point offering panoramic views of Canouan and the surrounding Grenadine islands.

-Best ports and anchorages in Canouan
+Your favorite ports and anchorages in Canouan

 (Add a spot)